 - In search of respite – Jacqui’s storyI live with my two sons: 16 and 10.
 My 10 year old is autistic and not able to meaningfully participate in school with Covid so I’m home schooling.
 And working full time as an academic.
 I’ve hired two wonderful respite workers to work on reading, math and socialisation skills with my 10yo and my mom takes him 4 hours in the afternoon.
 I’m a single mom, and my youngest goes to his dad’s on the weekend.
 My workweek has shifted to include the weekend, though I try to spend meaningful time with my oldest during those days because he […]

 Hi Vanessa, thanks for your story.
 The whole pink jobs vs blue jobs is a really interesting area I think,…

 How much of a role do you think Disney has to play in all of this?
 I’m just thinking about…

 Thanks for your comment Mike – yes, I think things are changing but it seems to be a very slow…

 Hi Emily, Great post.
 Are things changing do you think?
 I was particularly taken by your comment on ‘things we…

-Baby Blue Jobs Childcare Chores Cleaner Cleaning Covid-19 Dishes Domestic Labour Emotion Exhaustion Expectations Family Feminism Finances Food Orders Gender Roles Germs Hello Fresh Housework Income Ironing Living alone Lockdown Male Marriage Mental Load NHS Parenting Partner Physical Activity Pink Jobs Respite Sharing Single Parent Stress Survey Time Management Tiredness Toilet Weekened Women Work Working-class Working from Home
+Baby Bathroom Blue Jobs Childcare Chores Cleaner Cleaning Covid-19 Dishes Domestic Labour Emotion Exhaustion Expectations Family Feminism Finances Food Orders Germs Hello Fresh Housework Income Ironing Living alone Lockdown Male Marriage Mental Load NHS Parenting Partner Physical Activity Pink Jobs Respite Sharing Single Parent Stress Survey Time Management Tiredness Toilet Weekened Women Work Working-class Working from Home

 Tales of domestic labour